EinsteinToolkit/cottonmouth/README.md

 Cottonmouth was authored by Lucas Timotheo Sanches, Max Morris, and Steven R. Brandt.
 It is licensed under version 3 of the Affero General Public License (AGPLv3).

+If you use Cottonmouth in your research, we ask that you cite this repository.
+When our paper is published, we will update this section accordingly.